Aspasia1337/IATResolution/README.md

 This apparent contradiction is a well-known consequence of **runtime API resolution**: the program does not declare its dependencies in the PE file, but reconstructs them dynamically in memory and uses the resulting table as its effective Import Address Table.

-This contrasts with the behavior observed during execution.
+This differs from the behavior observed during execution.
 Below, we present **two binaries opened in IDA**, displayed exactly as static analysis reveals them.
 The first is a **typical binary**, with a large and explicit Import Address Table clearly outlining its external dependencies:

 <p align="center">
   <img src="images/CommonImports.png" alt="Binary with conventional Import Address Table" width="1000"/>
 </p>

-Directly beneath it, a second binary appears, **similar in functionality but radically different in form**:
+Directly beneath it, a second binary appears, **functionally similar but structurally different**:

 <p align="center">
   <img src="images/NoImports.png" alt="Binary with minimal import table under static analysis" width="1000"/>
 </p>

 This second executable imports only a minimal subset of `KERNEL32` functions, just enough to bootstrap execution, while not declaring its dependencies in the PE headers.
-And yet, when executed, it performs **everything** one would expect: memory allocation, thread creation, process inspection, the full operational spectrum unfolds seamlessly.
+When executed, it performs the expected operations: memory allocation, thread creation and process inspection.

 This behavior is expected when a binary reconstructs its imports at runtime.